Diffusion: Ballistic time scale

+At long time scales, Einstein's result is recovered, but short time scales, the ballistic regime are also explained.
+Moreover, unlike the Einstein approach, a velocity can be defined, leading to the Fluctuation-dissipation theorem, connecting the competition between friction and random forces in defining the temperature.

 Jumps on the surface and in solids

 Diffusion of reagents on the surface of a catalyst may play an important role in heterogeneous catalysis.
 The model of diffusion in the ideal monolayer is based on the jumps of the reagents on the nearest free places.
 This model was used for CO on Pt oxidation under low gas pressure.